ipkn/crow/docs/getting_started/setup.md

 ```
 Running Cmake will create `crow_all.h` file and place it in the build directory.<br>

-You can run tests with following commands:
+You can run tests with following command:
 ```
 ctest -V
 ```

 ##Installing Crow

-if you wish to use crow globally without copying `crow_all.h` in your projects, you can install `Crow` on your machine with the following procedure below.
+if you wish to use crow globally without copying `crow_all.h` in your projects, you can install Crow on your machine with the procedure below.

 ```
 mkdir build